No products in the cart.

 Step 5: Roast

 Place the baking pan in the pre-heated oven.
-Roast the chicken at 220°C (420°F) for about 35-40 minutes.
+Roast the chicken at 200°C (400°F) for about 45 minutes (covered with aluminium foil).
+Then remove the foil and bake for another 15 minutes.
 The general rule is that chicken is done when it reaches an internal temperature of 75°C (165°F).
 If you aren’t sure whether your chicken is fully cooked, you can use an oven thermometer.
 Alternatively, just take off one piece of chicken from the oven, cut open and visually check.

 Step 6: Chop onions